DJ PForReal, Lil Uzi’s official DJ, shares what it takes to be a top-tier mixer

 What does it take to be a respectable DJ today?

 You have to be a little bit creative.
 Creative and consistent because everything’s been done already.
 So now, in 2024, in order for you to get the respect, you have to do something to gain it.
 For me, on my end, it was, of course, being with Lil Uzi, but then I’ve also created certain things, or I’ve done certain mixes that always get used over and over and over.
 I always made sure that I set the bar for certain things.
 We were just talking about this earlier; someone stole one of my shows.
 I had done a little up-and-down thing with lights and someone took my whole show.
-It wasn’t done before me in hip-hop, but they claim it was there’s which was kind of crazy.
+It wasn’t done before me in hip-hop, but they claim it was theirs, which was kind of crazy.
 I always set the bar.

 What do you think is the biggest misconception about DJs?